 If you purchase common stock in this offering, you will pay more for your shares than the net tangible book value per share immediately prior to the completion of the offering.
-As a result of the offering and the termination of the repurchase liability under our ESOP, you will incur immediate dilution of per share, representing the difference between the initial public offering price of \$ per share (the midpoint of the range set forth on the cover page of this prospectus) and our as adjusted net tangible book value per share.
+As a result of the offering and the termination of the repurchase liability under our ESOP, you will incur immediate dilution of \$13.85 per share, representing the difference between the initial public offering price of \$34.00 per share and our as adjusted net tangible book value per share.
 Accordingly, if we were liquidated at our as-adjusted net tangible book value, you would not receive the full amount of your investment.
 See "Dilution."